 With Ibotta, you know exactly how much cash you’ll get for each offer.
-Buying a box of Kleenex-brand tissues might net you $1, while picking up Folgers ground coffee gives you $0.50, for instance.
+Buying a box of Kleenex-brand tissues might net you $1 while picking up Folgers ground coffee gives you $0.50.

 Ibotta works at nationwide chains like Target and Walmart and regional grocery chains like Albertsons, Safeway, and Kroger.
 It also works at movie theaters, hardware stores, and pet stores.
 You can’t get cash back if you frequent your local mom-and-pop shops, though.